-- Pulse in the food processor until it has a fine consistency (this depends on your taste).
-If you don't have a food processor you can use the true and tried method of grating the coconut.
+- Grate in the food processor (consistency depends on your taste).
+If you don't have a food processor you can use the true and tried method of grating the coconut by hand.

 - Mix the all the ingredients in an iron pot and bring to a boil over very low heat.